 “If the breed allows trimming be careful not to detract from their native characteristics.”

-8. Straight cut or working hunter saddles show more of the shoulder and movement, so are preferable to general-purpose saddles
+Saddle wise, a straight cut or working hunter saddle is preferred as they show more of the shoulder and movement.
+These types are preferable to general-purpose saddles.

 Correct way of going